What Is a Credit Report? Important Definitions and How Data Is Gathered

-If you put forth the effort to earn good credit and make sure it stays that way, the benefits can be huge.
+If you put forth the effort to maximize your creditworthiness and make sure it stays that way, the benefits can be huge.
 In fact, if you work hard to keep your credit in good shape, it might save you more money than you can imagine.

 Good credit may help you save money on interest rates, sometimes putting hundreds of dollars a month back into your pocket.
 With good credit you may also be able to qualify for better credit cards with valuable rewards and perks, and even pay less for insurance premiums.

 Not sure what information is listed on your personal credit reports?
 You can claim a free copy of your credit report from each of the three major credit bureaus once every 12 months at AnnualCreditReport.com.
 You can also explore a variety of other options for credit monitoring, though you should still take advantage of your free credit reports if you use other monitoring tactics.